-Senators Alexander and Murray Release Bipartisan Plan To Lower Health Costs
+Sens.
+Alexander, Murray Release Health Legislation Targeting High Bills, Drug Costs

 "From a policy perspective, there's a rationale that this is the ideal approach," says Loren Adler, the associate director of USC-Brookings Schaeffer Initiative for Health Policy.

 Often called "network matching," it's an approach championed by the health insurance industry.
 James Gelfand, senior vice president for health policy for the ERISA Industry Committee, a trade group representing large employer benefits plans, named it specifically as a solution during testimony at a surprise bill hearing in the House Ways and Means Committee on Tuesday.
-Rep. Lloyd Doggett, D-Texas, has suggested something similar in bills introduced in this session and two past congresses.
+Rep. Lloyd Doggett, D-Texas, has suggested something similar in bills introduced in this sessions and under the past two Congresses.

-It's possible that this option will upset physicians' groups, who risk receiving lower payments and having less leverage with insurance companies.
+It's possible that this option will upset physicians groups, as doctors risk receiving lower payments and having less leverage with insurance companies.
 Adler says these fears are mostly unfounded because hospitals have a vested interest in being fully staffed; they'll step in if insurance companies try to lowball doctors.

-Stakeholders such as industry trade groups, lobbyists and consultants will get a chance to air those concerns at a closed briefing on the draft on Capitol Hill Thursday.
+Stakeholders such as industry trade groups, lobbyists and consultants will get a chance to air those concerns at a closed briefing on the draft on Capitol Hill on Thursday.

 The Alexander-Murray proposal joins an array of efforts on surprise billing.
 The White House held an event featuring patients, several House committees have held hearings, and bipartisan groups in the House and Senate have proposed legislation, including a bill from Sens.
 Bill Cassidy, R-La., and Maggie Hassan, D-N.H.
-In addition to Alexander and Murray's proposal, the details of another bipartisan bill were released Thursday from Rep. Raul Ruiz, D-Calif., and Rep. Phil Roe, R-Tenn., both also physicians.
+In addition to Alexander and Murray's proposal, the details of another bipartisan bill were released Thursday from Reps.
+Raul Ruiz, D-Calif., and Phil Roe, R-Tenn., both also physicians.

 But Alexander and Murray's proposal also covers a wide array of issues, and it's not clear how that will play in Congress just a few months from the start of a presidential election season.